 Why: Take advantage of rising conversion rates on Shopping during the holiday peak season to capture increased purchase intent.

-- Shopping tip: If you’re using a Smart Bidding strategy, make sure you’ve allocated adequate budgets to capture holiday traffic surges.
+- Shopping tip: If you’re using a Smart Bidding strategy or Smart Shopping campaigns, make sure you’ve allocated adequate budgets to capture holiday traffic surges.
+You may also lower your return-on-ad-spend (ROAS) target if you’re using Smart Shopping campaigns or Target ROAS Smart Bidding to bid even more aggressively.
 If you’re using the enhanced cost-per-click (eCPC) bid strategy, also focus on adjusting your base bids to accommodate peak weeks.

 Show in the top results for your high value products

 Why: Shopping ads in the top results on mobile see up to 3X the engagement from shoppers.4 Advertisers using Target ROAS Smart Bidding are 2 times more likely to be in the first position for queries that convert most versus those on manual bidding, when controlled for average cost.5